al3x/al3x.net/about.md

 Prior to Twitter I did information security work for a military and intelligence contractor, built web applications for political campaigns and non-profits, and did a smattering of other freelance programming and graphic design.
 I’ve been working in technology since before I was old enough to legally hold a work permit; I was twelve when I did my first software development internship.

-I do a fair bit of [speaking](https://al3x.net/books_talks.html) on technical topics I’m interested in.
+I've done a fair bit of [speaking](https://al3x.net/books_talks.html) on technical topics I’m interested in.
 Additionally, as a work-related hobby I study the design and implementation of programming languages.
 This hobby turned into a side-project in the form of [Programming Scala](http://oreilly.com/catalog/9780596155964), co-authored with [Dean Wampler](http://deanwampler.com/) and published by O’Reilly Media in September 2009.
 Currently, I coordinate the annual [Emerging Languages](http://emerginglangs.com/) event, a showcase of new programming languages and implementation techniques.

 I spend some of my free time advising and investing in technology-driven startup companies.
 See the “Disclosure” section below for more about that.